 Mike replied:

-does not show up in any of the documents of Vatican II, but does in the documents of Vatican I, under Chapter 4.
+does not show up in any of the documents of Vatican II, but does in the documents of Vatican I, (1869-1870), under Dei Filius, Chapter 4.
 On faith and reason.

-The first three of the fourteen paragraphs in this chapter read as follows:
+The first three of the fourteen paragraphs in the EWTN version of this document reads as follows:

 Chapter 4.
 On faith and reason